 The cost of the defined benefit pension plan is determined using an actuarial valuation.
 The actuarial valuation involves making assumptions about discount rates, future salary increases, mortality rates and future pension increases.
 Due to the long-term nature of these plans, such estimates are subject to significant uncertainty.
-See note 15 for the assumptions used.
+Please see note 16 for the assumptions used.